-‘Teen Mom OG’ Trailer: Catch Up With Amber, Catelynn, Maci And Farrah [Video]
+‘Teen Mom OG’ Trailer: Catch Up With Amber, Catelynn, Maci, And Farrah [Video]

 Like Lowell, Bookout is currently married.
 As for Portwood and Abraham, Portwood is currently engaged to Matt Baier while Abraham has been involved in an on-and-off relationship with Simon Saran for the past couple of years.

 “I’ll be leaving #teenmomog sadly,” she wrote to her fans and followers.

 “The lack of respect is too much anymore!
 But still sending all my love!
 You can’t force a person to show you respect but you can refuse to be disrespected.”

 Right away, Abraham, who was blamed for Bookout’s temporary exit from the series years ago, called her out.

 “I’m out of the drama.
 None of the girls will quit — they like the attention, need the money and their boyfriends need the money too much to quit,” Abraham told Us Weekly magazine.

 “I get Amber is embarrassed of her actions, but she flip-flops and will be right back to filming.
 This is dramatic.
 She can quit and not make it public if she really was done.”

 As expected, Portwood ultimately decided to come back to the show but didn’t explain her change of heart.

-To see more of Amber Portwood, Catelynn Lowell, Maci Bookout and Farrah Abraham, don’t miss the premiere of Teen Mom OG Season 7 on Monday, April 17, at 9 p.m. on MTV.
+To see more of Amber Portwood, Catelynn Lowell, Maci Bookout, and Farrah Abraham, don’t miss the premiere of Teen Mom OG Season 6B on Monday, April 17, at 9 p.m. on MTV.
 Check out the official trailer below.

 [Featured Image by MTV]